listenToRipley/ReactNative/lessons/MiniGame/README.md

 We start with a screen that allows you to provide a number.

+Once a number is entered, we need to start the game.

 We will move to another screen where the game really starts.

 The computer will provide a number.